Instructions on the use of the Surbiton & District Bird Watching Society Online Recording System.

 If you live close to any of these ‘forgotten’ sites, please think about visiting them, the more frequent the better, and send in your records to the SDBWS Recorder, Tony Quinn.

 You don’t have to be a ‘twitcher’ to want to enjoy unusual birds locally.
 If you missed out on the waxwings, at Horton Country Park or the egrets on the Hogsmill, why not let us have your email address and you can be added to the Hot News circulation list.
 But please remember to let us know when it changes.
-Email addresses and comments to both Gary Caine (to add to the membership list) and Tony Quinn (for the Hot News service).
+Email addresses and comments to Tony Quinn for the Hot News service.